Celtic Hospice and Home Health

 As Vice President for Hospice and Palliative Care at Celtic, Kim supports our Hospice Operations Managers, Supervisors, Medical Directors and staff across our entire organization through development of policies, processes and protocols, management of the ever-changing legal and regulatory requirements for hospice and palliative services, and strategic hospice growth initiatives.
 Kim received her BSN from Syracuse University and obtained a Master of Science degree majoring in Community Health Nursing with a minor in Administration from Pace University.
 In 2012, she obtained national board certification as a Hospice and Palliative Care Administrator.
 Kim serves as an Instructor at Pennsylvania State University.
 She has served on the Pennsylvania Homecare Association (PHA) Board of Directors and is currently a member of their Education Committee.

-As Director of Corporate Communications for Celtic Healthcare, Jodi McKinney oversees all communications, marketing, and PR initiatives at Celtic Healthcare.
+As Director of Strategic Projects & the Office of the CEO, Jodi McKinney manages strategic merger and acquisition due diligence and initiatives, serves on special project management at the direction of the CEO, and oversees all communications and PR initiatives.
 This function spans internal communications; marketing communications; media relations; public affairs; reputation management; brand management; and content management for internal and external websites and other communications.
 In this position, Jodi serves as the primary contact for media relations and public affairs for Celtic Healthcare.
-Jodi began her career at Celtic as Executive Assistant to the CEO, and through her communications strengths and strong work ethic, was promoted to Director of Sales and Marketing, Director of Business Development, and then to her current position as Director of Corporate Communications.
+Jodi began her career at Celtic as Executive Assistant to the CEO, and through her communications strengths and strong work ethic, was promoted to Director of Sales and Marketing, Director of Business Development, Director of Corporate Communications, and her current role as Director of Strategic Projects & the Office of the CEO.
 Fueled by her passion for the Celtic team, she is working to build a strong corporate culture and create a presence for Celtic Healthcare as the benchmark for in-home healthcare and hospice excellence.
 Some of Jodi’s training, background and experience includes: prior sales and sales team management, speaking at national conferences, and adult continuing education, including graduation from the University of Pittsburgh’s Katz School of Business MBA Essentials Program.

 Debra M. Studeny, RN